nutjob-laboratories/erk/README.md

 			* Prefixing the channel name with a `#` is optional
 		* To connect to a channel that requires a key: `irc://hostname:port/channel,key`
 		* To connect to a server that requires a password: `irc://erk@password:hostname:port`
-			* The standard requires a username (witch is `erk` in the above example).
+			* The standard requires a username (whitch is `erk` in the above example).
 Any username can be used.
 		* To connect with an IRC URL with SSL/TLS, add the command-line option `--ssl`.